Josh-wt/EnglishGPT/docs/support.md

 A: We accept all major credit cards, debit cards, PayPal, Apple Pay, and Google Pay.

 **Q: Can I get a refund?**
-A: Yes, we offer a 30-day money-back guarantee.
-If you're not completely satisfied, we'll refund your payment.
+A: Yes. refer to our [refund policy](/refund) page for complete details.

 **Q: Will my payment information be stored?**
 A: No, we don't store your payment information.
-All transactions are processed securely through our payment partners.
+All transactions are processed securely through our payment partners (DodoPayments).

 ## Troubleshooting Guide